-- State-of-the-art life sciences development in Boston’s thriving Seaport District
+- New biopharmaceutical research and development complex built on a waterfront site in Boston’s thriving Seaport District

-- Collaborative design-assist approach to M/E/P systems, including specialty systems for laboratories
+- Collaborative design-assist approach was utilized to coordinate the installation of M/E/P systems and mechanical penthouse